wellyshen/react-cool-form/docs/api-reference/use-form.md

 `string[]`

-Coming soon...
+Tell React Cool Form to ignore field(s) by passing in the `name` of the field.
+You can also ignore a field via the pre-defined `data-rcf-ignore` attribute.
+Check the [Ignore Fields](../getting-started/integration-an-existing-form#ignore-fields) to learn more.

 ### removeUnmountedField

 `boolean`

 By default, React Cool Form auto removes the related state (i.e. `values`, `errors`, `touched`, `dirtyFields`) of an unmounted field for us.
 However, we can set the `removeUnmountedField` to `false` to maintain the state.
-See the [conditional fields](../examples/conditional-fields) example to learn more.
+Check the [conditional fields](../examples/conditional-fields) example to learn more.
 Default is `true`.

 ### builtInValidationMode